yutakasi634/Cell-automata/README.md

 Cell automata
 ====

-Extebsible cell automata code collection written in c++11.
+Extensible cell automata code collection written in c++11.
-Some part use c++14 function, so perhaps some warnings may appear when you build.
+Some part uses c++14 function, so perhaps some warnings may appear when you build.

 ## Ising_model
 Simple extensible Ising model program.
-This is demo movie which show 1000 * 1000 ising model simulation.
+This is demo movie which shows 1000 * 1000 ising model simulation.

 ![ising_model](data/ising_model_1000_1000.gif)

 ### Requirement

-This code use openGL and GLUT libraries.
+This code uses openGL and GLUT libraries.

 ### Build